 The closer you get to the Earth’s core, the higher the temperature becomes.
 The core of the Earth is around 7600°F (or 4200°C).
 While some of this magma is able to escape from the center of the earth and erupt from volcanoes as lava, most of the magma remains underground and heats up the rocks underneath the ground.
 The magma also heats up underground pockets of water, which creates geothermal reservoirs.
 There are various ways of tapping into these geothermal reservoirs and extracting geothermal energy for use.

 One of the methods of extracting geothermal energy is through geothermal power plants.
-These are facilities which are created to pipe the heated water up from underground, then they use this hot water and the steam it produces to generate electricity.
+These are facilities that are created to pipe the heated water up from underground, then they use this hot water and the steam it produces to generate electricity.
 Geothermal power plants use a variety of methods to produce electricity.
 The different types of geothermal power plants include binary cycle pants, flash steam plants, and dry steam plants.

 Binary cycle geothermal plants pass the hot water from geothermal work reservoirs through a heat exchanger, which takes the heat from the water and transfers it to an industrial fluid that has a lower boiling point.
 The heating of that industrial fluid creates steam, which turns turbines and produces electricity.
 Meanwhile, both flash steam plants and dry steam plants utilize the steam from the hot water in geothermal reservoirs to power turbines.
 Dry steam plants pipe the steam itself up in geothermal reservoirs, while flash steam plants draw up some of the water which then turns to steam.